mvysny/vaadin-on-kotlin/vok-rest-client/README.md

 Just add dependency on either [vok-util-vaadin8](../vok-util-vaadin8) or [vok-util-vaadin10](../vok-util-vaadin10) to get access to the `DataLoaderAdapter` class.
+Please read more about this in the [Accessing NoSQL or REST data sources](http://www.vaadinonkotlin.eu/nosql_rest_datasources.html).

 The CRUD Client expects the CRUD endpoint to expose data in the following fashion: